 Apply to the Global Educators Cohort Program

-Submit a supplemental application to the Global Educators Cohort Program.
+After acceptance to MSU, submit a supplemental application to the Global Educators Cohort Program.

 Send your completed application and application essay to:

 620 Farm Lane

 East Lansing, MI 48824

 Begins 2-4 weeks after submitting a completed application.

 Student essay, grade point average, SAT or ACT scores, high school work and work activities, and written communication skills will be considered in the selection process.

 The application review committee reviews applications on a rolling basis.
 Applicants can expect to hear from the application review committee within 2-4 weeks of submission of an application.